 What is bunion surgery?

-Bunion surgery is performed to reduce the pain and correct the deformity caused by a bunion.
+Bunion surgery is performed to reduce the pain and correct the deformity at the base of the big toe and in the ball of the foot.

 A bunion (hallux valgus) is a bone deformity that results when the big toe moves out of place, causing enlargement of the metatarsophalangeal joint at its base.
 The enlarged joint pushes the toe downward against the shoe wall, building considerable friction and pressure.
 If this happens at the base of the little toe, it’s called a “bunionette” or “tailor’s bunion.”

-Before surgery is considered, Dr. Marso approaches bunions with a two-step care plan.
-First, he seeks to relieve pain and pressure caused by the friction of the bunions.
+Before surgery is considered, Dr. Marso approaches bunion treatment with a two-step patient care plan.
+First, he seeks to relieve bunion pain symptoms and callus formation caused by friction.
 Then, he works to stop further growth.

 - A protective felt padding to shield inflamed skin from the shoe wall